AveragePythonEnjoyer29/M4SKILLS/README.md

 # M4SKILLS
-all hail MySQL and Apache
+all hail PostgreSQL and Apache